What you need to know about Alaska Airlines’ Mileage Plan enhancements and changes to the Delta Air Lines relationship

 Why is the relationship with Delta Air Lines ending?

 Charles Breer: This should come as no surprise as our relationship has become increasingly competitive over the last few years.
 Given our own growth and expansion, Alaska Airlines now can take people virtually anywhere they need to go.
 We’ve grown tremendously and with the recent acquisition of Virgin America, we’re now the fifth largest airline in the U.S. We offer more nonstop West Coast departures than any other airline.
-And, along with our extensive global partner network, you can seamlessly travel to more than 900 destinations worldwide, including on American Airlines, which is the world’s largest airline.
+And, along with our extensive global partner network, you can seamlessly travel to more than 900 destinations worldwide.

 Bottom line – if you live and work on the West Coast, Alaska Airlines is your airline.